Julie Holmes

 - Hall of Fame Speaker, PSA-UKI, one of 33 to hold the honour

-- Author of Little Big Bangs for Leaders and co-author of The AI Strategy Playbook with Mary Kelly, PhD
+- Author of Little Big Bangs for Leaders and of the 101+ AI Tips, Tools and Prompts series for leaders and sales professionals

 - Founder of two innovation companies with products distributed in over 60 countries